Categories

 It was the most surreal moment in the history of the Academy Awards.
 The entire Hollywood world collected under one roof had just declared La La Land the Best Picture of 2016, only for the award to be yanked away and handed to Moonlight.

-Anyways, Stone and Gosling are outstanding at the Star is Born material — great in isolation as they dream big, even better together as they lift each other up (and tear each other down).
+Stone and Gosling are outstanding at the Star is Born material — great in isolation as they dream big, and even better together as they lift each other up (and tear each other down).
 They have terrific chemistry and charisma, and serious sparks both romantic and tense when the moments call for it.
 Really outstanding performances by both.

 Bonus points go to Gosling for actually learning to play the piano.
 When I first saw the movie and realized he was written as a piano player, I rolled my eyes — one of my movie pet peeves is actors playing supposed piano players who we only ever see play the piano with camera trickery like obfuscated hands and cuts to doubles.
-But Gosling is actually playing the music in the film — some of it, like the “City of Stars” reprise, actually live during filming rather than added in post-production.
+But Gosling is actually playing the music in the film — some of it, like the “City of Stars” duet, actually live during filming rather than added in post-production.

-The two distinct elements that Chazelle brings to the film’s visual profile are its colors and its long takes.
-The colors strongly evoke three-strip Technicolor, like a studio-era musical dating back to Wizard of Oz.
-(Demy in particular famously loved colors like this.)
-It’s a visual blowout — costumes and sets fully saturated in their hues.
-As the third of Chazelle’s writer-director projects, it’s also the third innovative and thematic use of color by Chazelle: Guy and Madeline’s black-and-white suggest a detached blurriness; Whiplash’s yellow-tinted tone suggests stage lights as its heroes obsess over performance; for La La Land, the colors capture a sense of rapture and big-hearted romanticism.
+As the third of Chazelle’s writer-director projects, it’s the third innovative and thematic use of color by Chazelle: Guy and Madeline’s black-and-white suggest a detached blurriness and stumbling through young adulthood; Whiplash’s yellow-tinted tone suggests stage lights as its heroes obsess over performance in every aspect of their lives; for La La Land, the colors capture a big-hearted romanticism and love for dreamers.

 Chazelle’s second big visual tool is long takes.
 He opens the movie with the biggest one of all: the highway-sprawling, cast-of-hundreds “Another Day of Sun.”
 Not only is it a virtuosic piece of direction and choreography, but it lays out the movie’s blurry edges of musical diegesis: normal life is punctuated by song and dance, reality and musical in an arm-wrestling match.

-Justin Hurwitz as the composer is just as much the architect of the film as Chazelle, though.
-This is one of the greatest soundtracks for any movie; at a minimum, it’s one of the great triumphs of film score composition since live-action musicals went out of style in 1960s.
+Justin Hurwitz as the composer is just as much the architect of the film as Chazelle.
+This is one of the greatest soundtracks for any movie; at a minimum, it’s one of the great triumphs of film score composition since live-action musicals went out of style in the late 1960s.
 Hurwitz’s strength is in thematic and leitmotif work: Each of the movie’s major songs represents a new theme for the Hurwitz to toy with in the orchestral score as the film progresses.
 He also builds a lovely, transporting core theme: “Mia and Sebastian’s Theme” as it’s labeled on the soundtrack, the swelling and cascading 7-note riff first heard when Mia first overhears Seb playing the piano.
-It’s a miniature knockout, gently evocative of “Clair De Lune” but repurposed with a dozen different heart-tugging textures throughout the film.
+It’s a miniature knockout, evocative of “Clair De Lune” but repurposed with a dozen different heart-tugging textures throughout the film.

-“Audition (The Fools Who Dream)” is the manifesto that inverts “Another Day of Sun,” a heartfelt, irony-free tribute to dreaming for more.
-It’s sung live, not in studio, by Stone, and you can hear the emotion overcoming her voice.
-The minimal framing with a woozy, spinning camera is phenomenally evocative.
+“Audition (The Fools Who Dream),” another knockout, inverts “Another Day of Sun”: it’s a heartfelt, irony-free tribute to dreaming for more.
+It’s sung live by Stone, and you can hear the emotion overcoming her voice.
+The minimal black framing with a woozy, spinning camera is phenomenally evocative.
 It is, again, not the most memorable tune on its own, but as the climax to this particular movie, it’s heart-tugging and brilliant.

 The biggest problems with the film are writing-related: The script features some choppy plotting in the second act.
 I’ve always chalked the mid-story lurches up to an ambitious story with a lot of moving parts that got maybe a little in over its head and was smoothed over in the editing room in the name of pacing.
 Chazelle’s director’s commentary confirms this — a few transition scenes were cut, a few shots and lines of dialogue moved from one scene to another.
 The result is that the movie’s pivotal thematic shift — Seb becoming a successful but unfulfilled jazz piano player as Mia pauses her acting career to work on her self-discovery one-woman show — feels a bit rushed and awkward.